Hamster vs. Mouse: Differences Explained (With Pictures)

 Hamster Overview

 Hamsters come in a variety of different colors, including beige, gray, black, cream, lilac, and even spotted.
 They have small round ears, dark eyes, stout bodies, and short tails.
-They can have either long or short hair, and they have extremely sharp claws attached to their tiny paws.
-There are more than 20 species of hamsters in existence, but only five are common domesticated household pets.
+They can have either long or short hair, and they are perhaps best known for their extremely large cheek pouches, which can stretch beyond their shoulders.
+There are more than 20 species of hamsters in existence, but only five are commonly seen as household pets.
 These are:

 Personality / Character